AishenurV/Weather-viewing-application/README.md

-# Discover Weather Application : Nompilo Moyo
+#Weather viewing application
 #Project scope:
 -  Create a weather app preferbly an android in Java/kotlin.
--  This project is a weather app forecasting daily temperature using .Net MAUI APP(MULTI-APP PLATFORM UI)  which is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.
+-  This project is a weather viewing app forecasting daily temperature using .Net MAUI APP(MULTI-APP PLATFORM UI)  which is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.

 #Application Requirements:
 -  Android application